 Shaping is usually required for smaller trees or shrubs and a crown reduction is usually required for larger trees.

+A proper crown reduction requires an experienced climber with knowledge of trees.
+It requires pruning all branch ends back to a lateral branch and maintaining the tree's nature shape at the same time.
+Approximately 1/3 of the tree's total height and width should be reduced.
+After a crown reduction, the shape and form of the tree will look the same, only smaller.
+By reducing excess weight on the branch ends, it reduces potential appearance of your tree and adds curb appeal to your property.
 Tree "Topping" should never be confused with crown reduction.
 Topping a tree will destroy it.
 Branch ends are cut too far back, leaving large open wounds subject to decay, disease and insects.
 The loss of foliage will starve the tree and weaken its root system and structural strength.
 The tree will never retain its natural shape again, and its lifespan will be significantly reduced.
 If a tree company has a "Topping" policy, do not let them near your trees!

 Cables reinforce weak areas in the tree and help maintain its shape and form.
 Very few tree companies are qualified to install cables.